 This condition is typically found in those suffering from neurological diseases like dementia and nursing homes, kids with intellectual disabilities, and people who have suffered traumatic injuries to the brain.

-A sleep-wake syndrome that is not 24 hours long: If you suffer from the sleep-related disorder described above, you will keep the same amount of sleep and wake time.
+If you suffer from the sleep-related disorder described above, you will keep the same amount of sleep and wake time.

-However, you're "internal clock" is longer than 24 hours.
+However, your "internal clock" is longer than 24 hours.
 If this is the case, the cycle of sleep and wake is different every day, with your time being delayed by one or two hours every day.
 This condition is most often seen in blind individuals.

 Circadian sleep disorders can be caused by periodic or continuous disruptions of sleep patterns.